First Yemenite War: Conflict

 The war, initiated by North Yemen, started on 26 September 1972, the tenth anniversary of the start of the North Yemen Civil War.
 A force composed of members of different political groups and exiled tribesmen from South Yemen, equipped with Alvis Saladin armoured cars provided by Libya and artillery donated by the North Yemeni military, invaded South Yemen in the Qatabah area.
 In response, the South Yemenis brought several of their battalions to the area of the border with the Yemen Arab Republic (North Yemen).
 The South Yemeni air force (PDRYAF) also started bombing the areas invaded by the Northerners, and their military positions.
 Over the course of one such mission, on 30 September, a PDRYAF MiG-17 fighter was shot down and its pilot killed.
 In the end, South Yemeni counterattacks supported by air strikes caused over 200 casualties to the invaders, and recovered all of the lost territory.
 Overall, during the short war, the Southern military demonstrated its capability to run well-planned operations.
 Its logistics system proved adequate, and the air force's actions in ground-attack and supply missions were deemed effective.

 During the conflict, the Yemen Arab Republic (North) was supplied by Saudi Arabia, Jordan, Egypt, Iran, the United Kingdom and the United States and the People's Democratic Republic of Yemen (South) by the Soviet Union, Czechoslovakia, Iraq, Libya and Cuba.
+According to the CIA, "Cuban pilots flew combat as well as training missions in Soviet-supplied MIGs for the People's Democratic Republic of Yemen (PDRY) during active phases of that country's conflict with North Yemen".